 What material is used to make challenge coins?

-Challenge coins are metal coins, usually about the size of a poker chip, used to represent a military unit, organization, or special accomplishment.
-They are often created with a unique design and given to members of a unit or organization as a symbol of camaraderie and recognition.
-The tradition of challenge coins dates back to World War I, when they were used to identify troops of a certain unit or rank.
+Military challenge coins are metallic tokens, typically sized similarly to a poker chip, employed to symbolize a military unit, an organization, or to commemorate special achievements.
+These coins are frequently crafted with distinctive designs and presented to individuals within a unit or organization as tokens of camaraderie and recognition.
+The tradition of military challenge coins traces its origins back to World War I, where they played a role in identifying troops belonging to a specific unit or rank.

 Today, challenge coins are still widely used by the military, law enforcement, and other organizations as a way to recognize members and commemorate special events.
 They are also used to reward excellence and can be found in many different shapes and sizes.

 So, what material is used to make challenge coins?
 Typically, challenge coins are made of either metal or plastic.
 Metal challenge coins are usually made of brass, bronze, silver, or gold, while plastic challenge coins are usually made of acrylic or PVC.
 Metal challenge coins are usually more expensive than plastic coins and can be customized with a unique design.